huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 - if we still need space, we store the remaining weights on the CPU
 - if there is not enough RAM, we store the remaining weights on the hard drive as memory-mapped tensors

-`no_split_module_classes=["GPTJBlock"]` indicates that the modules that are `GPTJBlock` should not be split on different devices.
+`no_split_module_classes=["Block"]` indicates that the modules that are `Block` should not be split on different devices.
 You should set here all blocks that include a residual connection of some kind.

 You can see the `device_map` that 🤗 Accelerate picked by accessing the `hf_device_map` attribute of your model: